8 mins read

 There are many challenges in Tier 1, this market is strictly regulated, and the breaches of data protection can be legally pursued.
 General Data Protection Regulation, more commonly known as GDPR regulated how data should be handled and brought a whole different set of rules to anyone working with personal data.

 Traffic in these countries will be very expensive — 2x, 3x or even more expensive than countries in Tier 2.
-You should have in mind that your ad is competing with much more ads on the same market.
+You should have in mind that your ad is competing with many more ads on the same market.

 Average CPC (Cost-Per-Click) has more than doubled in the last five years.
 In this market, there will be a lot of competition, with experts working in this field for years.
 The competitive market also means that customers are fed up with different offers — you’ll need to step up your game with attractive offers and creatives.

 But if your organization manages to overcome the initial challenge, the reward is going to be quite lucrative, as the customers in Tier 1 markers have deeper pockets than the rest of the world.
-Plus, they’re not afraid to spend or adopt a new technology if they like what your organization is offering.
+Plus, they’re not afraid to spend or adopt new technology if they like what your organization is offering.

 China is an exception in our classification because China doesn’t meet our criteria of GDP and HDI, but we can definitely put China in Tier 1 because of the market size and regulatory challenges that we need to meet before starting on such a disperse market.